emer/axon/examples/pcore_ds/README.md

 * Local patch (striosome) learning modulation.
 The striosomes clearly provide a direct modulation of SNc dopamine on a "regional" basis.
 They receive input preferentially from BOA "limbic" areas, but also potentially some of the same inputs as the local matrix MSNs.
 There is also some PF-based circuitry and cell types of relevance.
 It is possible that these circuits could provide something like a local partial credit signal, or DA in proportion to whether an action is expected or unexpected.
 There is evidence for considerable ongoing micro-fluctuations in local DA, which is related to subsequent action selection: **MarkowitzGillisJayEtAI23**.

+* Learning in the other parts of the pcore circuit -- might help auto-adjust the parameters.
+Need to figure out what logical learning rules would look like.